error-tracker/php-sdk/README.md

 $handler->enabled = true;
 ```

-You can unregister the handlers with the `unregister` function
+Unregister the handlers by using the `unregister` function

 ```php
 $handler->unregister();